uwcse510/web-cse510-au18/_assignments/project.md

 Submit your milestone document in PDF format.

 Submit your milestone presentation in PDF, PPT, or PPTX format.

+Be sure to consider guidance on [Making Your Presentation Accessible](http://interactions.acm.org/archive/view/july-august-2017/making-your-presentation-accessible]).

 ### Final Report